-Debi Blackwell grew up in a ranching/farming community in the Panhandle of Texas, lived in Riverton, WY for a decade, and settled in Cañon City in 1989.
+Debi Blackwell grew up in a ranching/farming community in the Texas Panhandle, lived in Riverton, WY for a decade, and settled in Cañon City in 1989.
 She has a bachelor’s degree in speech pathology & audiology and a master’s degree in special education from Texas Tech University.
 She obtained an Ed.
 S. degree in school administration from the University of Wyoming.
-As an educator for 34 years, she has served on the Fremont County Early Childhood Health & Education Board since 1999, was co-chair for the Colorado Special Education Advisory Council to the State Board of Education, and served as the regional representative to the Special Education Consortium which advised Colorado State Legislators.
+As an educator for 34 years, she has served on the Fremont County Early Childhood Health & Education Board since 1999, was co-Chair for the Colorado Special Education Advisory Council to the State Board of Education, and served as the Regional Representative to the Special Education Consortium which advised Colorado State Legislators.

 Former School District Administrator, Cañon City School District

-Charles “Charlie” Forster is the Chairman and CEO of Collegiate Peaks Bank in Salida and Buena Vista.
-In addition to six years of service to the El Pomar Central Peaks Regional Council, Charlie is currently the President of the Heart of the Rockies Regional Medical Center Foundation and previously served as the Chairman of the Colorado Mountain College Foundation.
+Charlie Forster is the Chairman and CEO of Collegiate Peaks Bank in Salida and Buena Vista.
+In addition to six years of service to El Pomar's Central Peaks Regional Council, Charlie is currently the President of the Heart of the Rockies Regional Medical Center Foundation and previously served as the Chairman of the Colorado Mountain College Foundation.
 In 2004, he was recognized for his efforts by National Philanthropy Day in Colorado as the Outstanding Volunteer Fundraiser.
 Charlie earned a bachelor’s degree in business from the University of Denver.

 Chairman and CEO, Collegiate Peaks Bank

-Kevin grew up in a rural southeastern Colorado farming community in Crowley County.
+Kevin Grantham grew up in a rural southeastern Colorado farming community in Crowley County.
 In 1996, several years after Kevin graduated from college, he and his family came back to Ordway, Colorado where he began working in real estate sales and appraising.
 He moved to Cañon City in 1998 and continues his work in appraisals with his brother Gary at Grantham Appraisal Service.
-Between 2005 and 2006, Kevin served on the Cañon City Board of Adjustments, and in 2007 he served as the committee’s chair.
+Between 2005 and 2006, Kevin served on the Cañon City Board of Adjustments, and in 2007 he served as the committee’s Chair.
 That year, he was elected to one of the at-large seats on the city council where he served until 2010.
-Also from 2007-2010, he served as the chairman of the Fremont County Republican Central Committee.
-In November of 2010, the voters decided to send him to Denver, where he continues to serve as a Colorado state senator for District 2.
+Also from 2007-2010, he served as the Chairman of the Fremont County Republican Central Committee.
+In November of 2010, the voters decided to send him to Denver, where he continues to serve as a Colorado State Senator for District 2.

 Colorado State Senator, Senate District 2